 I graduated at the University of Edinburgh (BSc, Zoology) in Scotland in (2003 - 2007) and the University/ETH Zürich (MSc, Ecology) in Switzerland (2007 - 2009).
 In 2009, I established the BRinK camp and began with the research projects.
 Since 2012, I am working on a PhD in savanna ecology of Kuzikus as part of the nature conservation working group at the University of Potsdam in Germany.

-I am currently living in Potsdam with my family, ocassionally traveling between Kuzikus and Berlin to coordinate, guide and run biological research and welfare projects back in Namibia.
+I am currently living in Potsdam with my family, ocassionally traveling between Kuzikus and Berlin to coordinate, guide and run research and welfare projects.